 You may check your attendance record on the Andrews web site, www.andrews.edu.
 Click on Current Students and then Access Your Account.
-After you log-in, click on View Chapel and Assembly Record under Student Services and Financial Aid.
+After you log-in, click on Necord under Necord u

 Exemption.
 Students are rarely exempted from attending Chapel and/or University Forum/Assembly.
 Only the following exemptions will be granted: